crapine1119/rag/README.md

-# rag
+# RAG toy project
-toy project to test rag
+The purpose for this repository is to develop QA agent for research paper (PDF)